Fanatics Sportsbook promo code: Get $100 FanCash and up to $100 back in FanCash on college football, MLB, NFL

 Fanatics now offers a Game Day Guarantee, which gives new users $100 FanCash with a $10+ bet, and up to $100 back in FanCash every football gameday with the Fanatics Sportsbook promo code

-College football continues on Saturday, another chance to use the latest Fanatics Sportsbook promo code and receive $100 in FanCash with a $10+ bet and $100 back in FanCash every football gameday.
+College football continues on Saturday, presenting another chance to use the latest Fanatics Sportsbook promo code and receive $100 in FanCash with a $10+ bet and $100 back in FanCash every football gameday.
+Some of the games include Alabama vs. Vanderbilt and Florida State vs. Miami.
 Claim your $100 in bonus FanCash each football Game Day with the latest Fanatics Sportsbook promo code here:

 For the full terms and conditions and how to claim the promo, read our Fanatics Sportsbook promo code review.